 Anxiety is at an all-time high right now, as we're all struggling to cope with the uncertainty of the coronavirus pandemic, as we seek comfort in virtual human connections and try to maintain any sense of routine.
 I'm finding a little extra joy in small victories, like putting on pants and baking for the first time in my life.

 As the world adjusts to this new sense of stay-at-home normalcy, we're coming around to something else, too.
 Weed.
 Yes, good old Mary Jane.
 The moment is extra perfect for cannabidiol, or CBD, the non-addictive active ingredient in cannabis, which has been touted as a beneficial and natural resources that can help with sleep, anxiety, depression, and exhaustion.
 (THC is the ingredient that gets you high.)
 In Canada and states where it's legal in the United States, cannabis dispensaries have been deemed essential and remain open for business.
 Bringing in more than $7 billion each year (thanks, in no small part, to a slew of legal-savvy entrepreneurs), cannabis is earning its seat at the board table of adults-only fun.
 And who's leading the charge?
 Women.
 As the market becomes increasingly saturated with CBD products in almost every form, women are proving to be leaders in transparency and sustainability, sourcing their ingredients from credible, third-party-tested farms and delivering trusted products to the market.
-These seven women are lighting up the cannabis industry in a big way.
+These six women are lighting up the cannabis industry in a big way.

 Cary Leitzes and Olivia Combemale of Superflower